LegalTech News Quotes Balch Partner Brandon N. Robinson about Personal Liability for Executives following Data Privacy Violations

-Brandon N. Robinson, partner in the firm’s Birmingham Office and chair of the Data Privacy and Security Practice, interviewed with LegalTech News about Florida’s new data privacy law, known as the Digital Bill of Rights, and its impact on companies.
+Brandon N. Robinson, partner in the firm’s Birmingham Office and chair of the Data Privacy and Security Practice interviewed with Law.com’s LegalTech News about when executives could face personal liability following their company’s data privacy violations.

 Brandon counsels clients in a wide variety of industries regarding cybersecurity and data privacy issues to assist them in proactively managing risks while maintaining innovative customer service in terms of data breach management and response, compliance with federal, state, and sectoral privacy laws and regulations, review and drafting of contracts with vendors and other third parties involving customer data, nondisclosure agreements, and more.